 Cherry trees bloom along the Anacostia River at the 1200-acre park that is one of Washington, DC's largest recreation areas.
 Kenilworth Park and Aquatic Gardens and Kenilworth Marsh offer beautiful nature walks and exhibits.
 There is an 18-hole course, a driving range, three marinas, and a public boat ramp.Continue to 5 of 6 below.

 Stanton Park, Capitol Hill

-With four acres rimmed by cherry trees, this is one of the larger parks in the Capitol Hill neighborhood and the best place to see several of these blossoming trees at once.
+With four acres rimmed by cherry trees, Stenton Park is one of the larger parks in the Capitol Hill neighborhood and the best place to see several of these blossoming trees at once.
 Although the park is named for President Lincoln's Secretary of War Edwin Stanton, the statue at the center of the park depicts revolutionary war hero General Nathanael Greene.
-The statue is surrounded by formal walkways, flower beds and a playground.
-There are no admission fees.
-Read more about Capitol Hill Parks.Continue to 6 of 6 below.
+The statue is surrounded by formal walkways, flower beds, and a playground, and there are no admission fees to see the trees.Continue to 6 of 6 below.

 06 of 06

 The Foxhall community and neighborhood near Georgetown has cherry blossom-lined streets that are known locally as the city's best-kept spring secret.
 While there's no one central area to see the cherry trees all at once, you're sure to enjoy driving around this neighborhood and basking in the pinks and whites on every block.
 There are also a number of great accommodations including bed and breakfasts and resorts in the Foxhall Community, so if you'd like to spend some time walking under the trees and eating local cuisine, you could also plan your stay here.